They prowl our beds and sofas, invisible to us but hugely allergenic. Here’s the lowdown on dust mites, and what you can

 Dust mites live roughly two to four months, and are hungry for moisture; in fact, they need a steady supply in order to survive.
 By weight, dust mites are roughly 75 percent water, and they can’t drink, so they rely entirely on absorbing moisture from the environment around them through glands at the base of their front legs.
 That’s why in dry climates, dust mites are almost nowhere to be found – even in dusty spaces.

-“They’re basically bags of water with legs, so they don’t tolerate drying out,” says Portnoy, who worked with 22 other top experts to produce Environmental Assessment and Exposure Control of Dust Mites: A Practice Parameter for physicians.
+“They’re basically bags of water with legs, so they don’t tolerate drying out,” says Portnoy, who worked with 22 other top experts to produce Environmental Assessment and Exposure Control: A Practice Parameter, Dust Mites for physicians.
 “So it can be very dusty in Denver, but they don’t have any dust mites because it’s persistently so dry that dust mites don’t survive.
 In Florida it’s so humid that you can’t get rid of them.
 They’re everywhere.”

 In most climates, mite populations increase in summer, when humidity is high, and peak in the fall – which experts suspect is part of the reason asthma rates are so high at that time of year.
 They begin to taper off in winter when it’s colder and drier.
 By late winter and early spring, populations are usually at their lowest.